julianofinck/project-time-tracker/README.md

 # Working Hours Dashboard
-In short, this is a project and time tracking tool with data visualization.
-Our company keeps track of working hours in projects in four excel worksheets, which are filled in daily by colleagues.
+This is a project and time tracking tool with data visualization.
+Our company keeps track of working hours in projects in 4 excel worksheets, which are filled in daily by colleagues.
 Each excel worksheet has a sheet named after the colleague responsible for filling it with the name of the project, product and task name.
 Each row also encompasses the time spent in it:
 - [A_ao_F_APONTAMENTOS_OPE_2023](
 https://imgoffice.sharepoint.com/:x:/r/sites/Codex-Operao/_layouts/15/Doc.aspx?sourcedoc=%7Bbf857d1f-05ab-453d-9472-60d8fe7fed22%7D)
 - [G_ao_K_APONTAMENTOS_OPE_2023](